 Events and Gatherings

-- General Guidance: In Fall 2021, in the midst of an ongoing pandemic, the safety and health of the NYU community will continue to guide decision-making.
+- General Guidance: For the 2021-22 academic year, in the midst of an ongoing pandemic, the safety and health of the NYU community will continue to guide decision-making.
 Events, meetings, and gatherings should be evaluated against this backdrop, with due consideration given as to their timing and whether they have to be conducted in person.

 - Subject to Change: These requirements are contingent upon public health conditions.
 Should public health conditions or information change, event organizers may be required to modify or cancel the event.

 All university sponsored events, meetings, and gatherings—whether on-campus or off-campus—must comply with the following requirements:

 - Participant/Attendee List: Event organizers must maintain an attendee/participant list for purposes of contact tracing should someone attending the event test positive for COVID-19.
 This list must include first name, last name, best contact phone number, and NetID or external email address for all participants.